Henry Sheldon Anable

-Henry Sheldon Anable (1815–1887) was a 19th-century land speculator and developer, in what is now New York City.
+Henry Sheldon Anable (c.
+1815–1887) was a 19th-century land speculator and developer, in what is now New York City, but was then beyomd the city limits in Queens County, New York.
 The properties he is known for were on the east side of the East River, on Long Island, prior to the annexation of that region into the greater city.
 He was responsible for the excavation of the short Anable Basin shipping channel.

 In the mid 19th century Anable partnered with Eliphalet Nott, a land speculator and developer.
 Anable was related to Nott, with some sources describing Nott as Anable's father-in-law, and others, as his uncle.